-Fig. 5.
 A four-way split screen view of the synchronized final scene content.
-Vertical close-up on Vera on the right, horizontal close-up on man in the bottom middle, Instagram moment on the CRT screen on the bottom left, and the 360 CVR scene showing in the headset on the top left. (©Pavel Prokopic)
+Vertical close-up on Vera at right, horizontal close-up on man at bottom middle, Instagram moment on the CRT screen at bottom left, and the 360 CVR scene showing in the headset at top left. (© Pavel Prokopic) (See the article in this issue by Pavel Prokopic.)